-Same-sex marriage is not permitted under Turkish Civil Law and the same-sex marriages are not recognized by the state.
-Thus, we cannot discuss about divorce of a same-sex couple and their financial claims in this process in Turkish jurisdiction.
+As stated above; same-sex marriage is not permitted under Turkish Civil Law and the same-sex marriages are not recognized by the state.
+Thus, we cannot discuss about divorce of a same-sex couple and their financial claims in this process within Turkish jurisdiction.
+Thus, in case of a same sex relationship ends, the parties will not be able to make any financial claims against each other.